The East Village is a neighbourhood village in New York City in Downtown Manhattan Eastside.

 One of the two memorials of East Village affected by the tragedy is also located in front of the Community Synagogue at 323-327 East 6th street, which was earlier a different place.

-The synagogue was built earlier in 1847 as the Saint Matthew’s Evangelical Lutheran Church of German.
+The synagogue was built in 1847 as Saint Matthew’s Evangelical Lutheran Church of German.

-It was also mainly in the congregants who were also on the board the ill-fated ferry, which also caught fire and ran on the grounds in June in the early 90s; more than 1000 children and women are killed.
+It was mainly the congregants on board the ill-fated ferry, which also caught fire and ran on the grounds in June in the early 90s; more than 1000 children and women were killed.

 This tremendous loss and disaster-affected life so much.
-They helped precipitate the rapid information of this area, which was influenced from immigrant Germans to a hugely eastern European Jewish immigrant neighborhood.
+They helped precipitate the rapid information of this area, which was influenced by immigrant Germans to a hugely eastern European Jewish immigrant nearby neighbourhoods.

 The present-day synagogue was taken over by the buildings in 1940.